LaryIsland/bl-sdk-mods/SpareParts/README.md

 # Changelog

+### Spare Parts v1.5
+- Weapon materials (textures) are now able to be salvaged, meaning you can choose skins for your weapons
+- Fixed a bug that caused weapons to sometimes not properly save when using the Sanity Saver mod (Thanks apple1417 and ZetaDæmon)

 ### Spare Parts v1.4
 - 'Insane' mode now allows attaching parts that don't exist on the main item (e.g. Adding a 'Fire Element' to a Jakobs Sniper that can't spawn with an Element).
 - Fixed a bug that caused the backpack to think it had one less available slot every time you salvaged an item.